devmcclu/Project-FreeGUN/README.md

 # Project FreeGUN
 Project FreeGUN is a FOSS 2D shooter made in the Godot Engine.
 Everything in the game is free and open source; the code, art assests, etc. The goal of the project is to be a framework to be built upon for other games.
 The game is built around mouse and keyboard controls, and should work on Windows, Linux, and macOS.

+This is the legacy Godot 3 branch.
+It is missing features, and will not be updated for the forseable future

 ## Dependencies

 - Godot 3.0.6 (earlier minor releases might work)